-The only thing really changed in last several year is the segmentation of sales into a "henry ford process".
-Nowadays marketing people being responsible for generating sales qualifying (SQL) and initial demos while account managers (AM) doing the closing process and some time customer success (CS), bigger firm separate CS into separate departments.
+The only thing really changed in the last several years is the segmentation of sales into a "henry ford process".
+Nowadays marketing people are responsible for generating sales qualifying (SQL) and initial demos while accounting managers (AM) do the closing process and sometimes customer success (CS), bigger firms separate CS into separate departments.

-But even with segmentation of S&M into factory-like machine, going through the funnel for enterprises is a highly lengthy process with up to 12-24 months.
+But even with the segmentation of S&M into the factory-like machine, going through the funnel for enterprises is a highly lengthy process with up to 12-24 months.

 Sales ready approach: